Restricted developments in partizan misere game theory: Prerequisites

 \begin{defn} For games $G$ and $H$ and a set of games $\mathcal{U}$, the terms {\em equivalence} and {\em inequality}, {\em modulo} $\mathcal{U}$, are defined by

 \end{defn}

-The words {\em equivalent} and {\em indistinguishable} are used interchangeably, and if $G\not \equiv H$ (mod $\mathcal{U}$) then $G$ and $H$ are said to be {\em distinguishable} modulo $\mathcal{U}$.
+The word {\em indistinguishable} is sometimes used instead of {\em equivalent}, and if $G\not \equiv H$ (mod $\mathcal{U}$) then $G$ and $H$ are said to be {\em distinguishable} modulo $\mathcal{U}$.
 In this case there must be a game $X\in \mathcal{U}$ such that $o^-(G+X)\not = o^-(H+X)$, and we say that $X$ {\em distinguishes} $G$ and $H$.
 The set $\mathcal{U}$ is called the {\em universe}.
 All universes in this survey are closed under followers and disjunctive sum, and most are also closed under conjugation.
 Although we usually assume $G$ and $H$ are games in $\mathcal{U}$, this stipulation is unnecessary, and it is sometimes useful to compare games modulo a universe $\mathcal{U}$ even when the games do not belong to $\mathcal{U}$.